ci-compass/cicf/week02-python-and-jupyter/README.md

 # CICF Week 2

-The goals for week 2 lab are:
+The goals for the week 2 lab are:

 1. Install and use the Jupyter notebook application on your VM.
 2. Be able to create, edit, and run notebooks.